-25 feared dead after bus falls into canal in Karnataka's Mandya
+25 feared dead after bus falls into canal in Karnataka, CM visits accident spot

 Deputy CM Dr. G Parameshwara said, "25 people have died.
 I believe the driver was not driving properly, I will find out, take some more inputs."

 Chief Minister HD Kumaraswamy expressed shock over the incident and directed Minister CS Puttaraju and the District Collector to oversee rescue operations.
+Also, he has announced Rs 5 lakh ex-gratia for the kin of the dead.

+Karnataka: Chief Minister HD Kumaraswamy visits the site of the accident where 25 people died after a bus fell into a canal near Mandya; announces a compensation for Rs 5 lakh for the families of the deceased pic.twitter.com/IEFOQsV3SQ— ANI (@ANI) November 24, 2018

 The CM has cancelled scheduled programmes after he received the tragic news.
 He will be visiting the accident spot.
 Also, he has directed to postpone the state film award ceremony scheduled this evening.